jhellerstein/hydro/dfir_rs/examples/shopping/README.md

 Adding the `--graph <graph_type>` flag to the end of the command lines above will print out a node-and-edge diagram of the program.
 Supported values for `<graph_type>` include [mermaid](https://mermaid-js.github.io/) and [dot](https://graphviz.org/doc/info/lang.html).

-For options 1-4, the driver runs a single Hydro transducer (thread) that handles client requests.
+For options 1-4, the driver runs a single Hydro process (thread) that handles client requests.

-For options 5-6, the driver runs two Hydro transducers, one for each side of the network communication.
+For options 5-6, the driver runs two Hydro processes, one for each side of the network communication.

-For option 7, the driver runs four Hydro transducers: one client proxy and 3 server replicas.
+For option 7, the driver runs four Hydro processes: one client proxy and 3 server replicas.

-Under all options, the driver runs an additional independent Hydro transducer (thread) to receive the output of the flow and print it to the console.
-The code for this transducer is in `flows/listener_flow.rs`.
+Under all options, the driver runs an additional independent Hydro process (thread) to receive the output of the flow and print it to the console.
+The code for this process is in `flows/listener_flow.rs`.